Arrival

 Day 2

-After breakfast you will take off on a half day game drive within the reserve.
+After breakfast you will take off on a full day game drive within the reserve.
 There are over 900 African elephant in Amboseli, as well as huge herds of wildebeest.
-You will also view giraffe, afri lion, monkey, zebra, hyena and antelope.
-Amboseli has a mixed topography of plains, acacia woodland, rocky thorn bush, swamps and marshes, Visit Observation Hill which overlooks the park, swamps and, of course, the herds of free-roaming elephant.
-You will break for your picnic lunch, after you will embark your journey to Arusha/ Tanzania through Namanga border.
+You will also view giraffe, Africa lion, monkey, zebra, hyena and antelope.
+Amboseli has a mixed topography of plains, acacia woodland, rocky thorn bush, swamps and marshes.
+Take in the view or even climb Mount Kilimanjaro, Visit Observation Hill which overlooks the park, swamps and, of course, the herds of free-roaming elephant.
+You can meet the Maasai people and learn about their culture and indigenous lifestyle.
+You will break for your picnic lunch in the park OR do the morning game drive returning for lunch; spend the afternoon at the lodge/camp and then an evening drive.
+Later in the evening you will return to lodge/camp for dinner and your overnight stay.

 - Main Destination: